0xKoda/coders/readme.md

 - `-u, --custom-model <MODEL>`: Use a custom model by providing its name
 - `-r, --reset`: Reset API key (will prompt for a new one on next run)
 - `-v, --verbose`: Enable verbose output
+- `-n, --no-ast`: Disable AST generation (AST is enabled by default)
 - `-h, --help`: Display help information and all available options
 - `-V, --version`: Print version information